 The Midday Supervisors record incidents that occur at lunchtimes and report these to the Headteacher.
-The Headteacher keeps a log of serious incidents and records of prejudicial behaviours (any examples of discriminatory behaviour, such as racist, sexist and ableist behaviours).
+The Headteacher keeps a log of serious incidents and records of prejudicial behaviours on My Concern (any examples of discriminatory behaviour, such as racist, sexist and ableist behaviours).